obkson/wreckage/README.md

-# Wreckage Records Benchmarking Suite
+# The Wreckage Records Benchmarking Library